WebAssembly/WASI/Contributing.md

 Entry requirements:

   * There is general interest within the SG in this API.
-  * The CG believes the API is in-scope and will plausibly be workable.
+  * The SG believes the API is in-scope and will plausibly be workable.

 During this phase: